bor0/gidti/manuscript/chapter5.md

 Note how we use the data type at the function type level, and how we use the type constructor to pattern match against.

 Natural numbers are defined as `data Nat = Z | S Nat`, where we either have a zero or a successor of a natural number.
 Natural numbers are built-in as a type in Idris.
 We can use the operator `==` to compare two numbers.
-Note that `==` is still a function, but it’s an infix one.
+Note that `==` is still a function, but it's an infix one.
 This means that unlike other functions that we define which are prefix, i.e. start at the beginning of the expression, `==` needs to appear between the parameters.
 For example:

 ```
 Idris> 1 == 1